oncody/civ-board-game-2010/README.md

 1. Each city can only have a single building with a star in its outskirts
 1. Building tiles are limited

 Place this building in your city's outskirts.
 You may replace an existing building, wonder, or great person tile.
 If it's a wonder, you lose the wonder card.
 If it's a great person tile, you will lose the great person card.
+If you build a water building on a water tile, that tile is still considered to be a water tile for the sake of figure movement.

 #### Build a wonder
 Requirements: